ss-ar/IT-FixHub/Github/Fixing-SSH-Issues-by-Changing-the-Git-Remote-URL.md

 By changing the remote URL from HTTPS to SSH, the authentication issue was resolved.
 You can now push and pull changes to the repository securely using your SSH key.

 ---

-This document outlines the process we followed to successfully fix the issue and ensure smooth SSH-based interaction with your GitHub repository.
-Let me know if you'd like to add anything else!